kalilmvp/kalilmvp/README.md

 **Hobbies:**

 - Travel and meeting new cultures ✈️
+- Study to get better at new technologies, best practices and leadership
 - Reading 📚
 - Watching shows and movies 🍿
 - Hanging out with friends 👥